Charlie Puth Rants On Twitter About ‘This One Girl’ – Is It Selena Gomez?

 — bella thorne (@bellathorne) January 30, 2017

-Charlie’s break-up with Bella was messy, to say the least.
+Charlie’s breakup with Bella was messy, to say the least.
 He called their romance off on a Wednesday morning in December in a series of tweets, referring to Thorne’s alleged romantic involvement with Tyler Posey when she and Charlie first started dating.

-Apparently, Tyler and Charlie overlapped and the singer was definitely not happy about that.
+Apparently, Tyler and Charlie overlapped, and the singer was definitely not happy about that.

 I can’t believe what I’m reading.
 No one should have their heart messed with like this, and I’m not going to be in the middle of it.
 I don’t know Tyler personally, but I know he shouldn’t be treated this way.
 She told me she was not with him anymore.
 This is all news to me.
 I want nothing but peace for all, I’m just removing myself from this.

 Bella has strongly denied that she and Tyler were still together at the time she got together with Charlie, but what had been done could not be undone.
-The ex-couple never got back together and it’s possible that this is what Puth was referring to in his most recent Twitter rants.
+The ex-couple never got back together, and it’s possible that this is what Puth was referring to in his most recent Twitter rants.

 What do you think of Charlie Puth’s obscure tweets?
 Is he referring to Selena Gomez or Bella Thorne?